Chris Glassburn

 Chris Glassburn is an American politician serving as a member of the Ohio House of Representatives from the 15th district.
 A Democrat, he was elected in the 2024 Ohio House of Representatives election.

+Glassburn was born in Painesville and raised in North Olmsted.
+He graduated from high school in North Olmsted and subsequently from Baldwin Wallace College with a bachelor's degree in history.
+He served on the North Olmsted School Board and City Council for prior to his election to state house.

+Glassburn is a member of the Energy, Finance, Public Insurance and Pensions, Redistricting, and Ways and Means committees.